READY, SET, CODE!

-Enjoy the day off from school by learning to code!
+Looking for something to do in your day off?
 Students will learn to use coding to tell a story, create e-cards for somebody’s birthday, compose a song or a drawing, and develop animation and games!
-Monday, February 18, 2019 (NYC schools closed -- Lunar New Year Day).
+Friday, January 10, 2020.

 This section lists both internal and external events of interest:

 Should we teach kids to code?
 Experts agree that learning to code helps young people develop the ability to think creatively, reason systematically, and work collaboratively — essential skills for life in the 21st century.

 Coding isn’t just for computer whizzes, says Mitch Resnick of MIT Media Lab — it’s for everyone.
 In a fun, demo-filled talk Resnick outlines the benefits of teaching kids to code, so they can do more than just “read” new technologies — but also create them.